 He was staring down at Lionel worriedly.

 “Yes.
 About flowers and cars and the sun.”

 Again, there was a stretch of silence.
-Rose dared to glance sidelong at the mild-mannered Fair Lord again.
+Rose dared another sideways glance at the mild-mannered Fair Lord.
 Was he really just here to talk?
 He sounded like a nostalgic old man.